Fact Sheet: Federal Student Loan Limits for Graduate and Professional Programs

 The One Big Beautiful Bill Act (OBBBA) established new borrowing limits for students seeking federal aid.
 Beginning July 1, 2026, students enrolled in graduate degree programs will be limited to annual loans of $20,500, with an aggregate limit of $100,000 for a program of study; students enrolled in professional degree programs will be permitted to borrow up to $50,000 per year, with an aggregate cap of $200,000.

-To inform rulemaking to implement these new requirements, the Department of Education (DOE) convened the Reimagining and Improving Student Education Committee, which recommended an updated definition of a professional degree program.
+To inform rulemaking to implement these new requirements, the Department of Education (ED) convened the Reimagining and Improving Student Education Committee, which recommended an updated definition of a professional degree program.
 Specifically, the committee recommended that the definition of a professional degree be narrowed to 11 fields: chiropractic, clinical psychology, dentistry, law, medicine, optometry, osteopathic medicine, pharmacy, podiatry, theology and veterinary medicine.
-This excludes critically important health care professional degree programs, such as nursing, social work, physician assistant, physical therapy and occupational therapy, among others.
-If the DOE adopts the updated professional degree program definition, students seeking degrees across a number of health care fields will be subject to lower annual and aggregate caps on federal student loans.
-The DOE has considered the committee’s recommendations and is expected to propose a rule implementing these changes in early 2026.
+This recommendation excluded critically important health care professional degree programs, such as nursing, social work, physician assistant, physical therapy and occupational therapy, among others.
+On April 30, the ED issued a final rule incorporating the committee’s recommendation.
+As a result, students seeking degrees across a number of health care fields will be subject to lower annual and aggregate caps on federal student loans.

 Our Take